 You'd have to be a really bad joke for me to do it.

-So I know this is very unpopular, but if you want to be on the side of the angels, I think we gotta give them a pass.
+So I know this is very unpopular, but if you want to be on the side of the angels, I think we got to give him a pass.

 I don't think it'll make a difference.

-You know, I I suspect that this is a you know decision they're not gonna reverse.
+I suspect that this is a decision they're not going to reverse.

-And I also don't think there's any chance that the majority of the political right will say, yeah, give them a pass.
+And I also don't think there's any chance that the majority of the political right will say, yeah, give him a pass, because I don't think people are thinking at it beyond the revenge, the revenge level.

 I don't want to live in that world.